 You may begin eating regular foods as tolerated; however, it is not essential to begin taking solid foods right away.
-There may be some slight difficulty with swallowing for a few days after the surgery, but this should improve.
+There may be some slight difficulty with swallowing after the surgery, but this should improve within a few days.

 Medications: